smasongarrison/syllabi/MegaSyllabus.md

 In general, I am much more sympathetic and accommodating if you communicate in advance.

 It is your responsibility to ensure that the instructor has received the assignment by the established due date and to ensure that the assignment submitted is the complete and correct version.
-Unless otherwise specified, all work must be submitted through Canvas.
+Unless otherwise explicitly specified, all work must be submitted through Canvas.

 Unless you have communicated with me in advance, there will be no make-up quizzes or tests.

+### Incomplete Grades

+I did not make this policy.

+Although the language surrounding incompletes differs slightly across the bulletins ( [undergraduate](https://bulletin.wfu.edu/undergraduate/procedures/exams-grading/#:~:text=Incomplete%20Grade); [graduate](https://bulletin.wfu.edu/graduate/procedures/grading/#:~:text=Grade%20of%20I)), and office of [academic advising]( https://advising.wfu.edu/academic-challenges/incompletes/), the intent is consistent.
+Incompletes can only be granted IF a student fails to complete the work of a course because of something outside of the student's control, such as an illness, emergency, or extenuating circumstances.
+The window for completing the work is narrow, typically 30 days into the next semester.
+If the work isn't completed after that point, the grade is automatically changed to an F.

 <!--chapter:end:0102_engagement.Rmd-->